electronicmax/vapour/README.md

 # vapour.js
 ## an-browser, peer-to-peer distributed datastore

-### why make a cloud when you just have a bit of data?
+### why rely on someone else's cloud when you just have a bit of data?

 Don't you like sunny days better than cloudy ones?
 With all the hype around "cloud computing" we have lost sight of what cloud computing